Ramesses II: Birth, Family, Military Campaigns & Death

 When the famous Greek historian Diodorus Siculus visited Egypt, he was beyond speechless upon seeing the massive memorial temple of Ramesses II.
 The temple, which is known as Ramesseum, was built at a place close to Qurna.

 In front of the temple were two very large courts; and to the left of the first court, stood a giant pylon.
 Found in the background of these structures was a huge statue of Ramesses.
-What remains today of statue are the base and torso.
+What remains today of the statue are the base and torso.

 Abu Simbel Temples